 Companies That Hire Educational Psychologists

-It’s pretty obvious that most educational psychologists work in schools, whether that is in grade school districts or colleges and universities.
+Most educational psychologists work in schools, whether in grade school districts or colleges and universities.
 But learning doesn’t always take place in classrooms.
-Educational psychologists may serve as consultants for a variety of organizations that have goals to teach customers, employees, or the people that they work with and serve.
+Educational psychologists may serve as consultants for various organizations that have goals to teach customers, employees, or the people they work with and serve.
 Educational psychologists may also work with companies that work directly with schools.
 As an educational psychologist, you might find job opportunities with:

 - Government agencies